krzysztofarendt/building3d/README.md

 - [x] Fix small area in PolyMesh (highly skewed triangles)
 - [x] Fix short edges in SolidMesh (through `min_volume`)
 - [x] Solid mesh statistics
+- [x] When generating new points for mesh, make sure they are far from polygon edges
-- [ ] Solid mesh min. volume can lead to a removal of boundary elements
+- [x] Solid mesh min. volume can lead to a removal of boundary elements -> removed this logic
-- [ ] Solid mesh vertices reindexing after element deletion due to low volume
+- [x] Solid mesh vertices reindexing after element deletion due to low volume
-- [ ] Solid mesh and polygon mesh
+- [x] Solid mesh and polygon mesh
+- [ ] PolyMesh should check if edge vertices are shared by at least 2 polygons (corners will be shared by >= 2)
 - [ ] Test solid mesh with multiple solid instances
 - [ ] Export to STL
 - [ ] Polygon mesh faces should match solid mesh faces at the boundary